rnr_honeybadger

 A team could just sign a free agent instead of giving up a pick AND giving BJ a huge contract.
 I would not expect to net much in a trade.

-But if the new cba is approved the team will have to rescind one of the tags
+Yes but if the new cba is approved after that date teams will have to rescind one of the tags.

 The tweet is wrong.
 There is not an absolute on what happens to the 2nd tag once the CBA is signed.